MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/define-settings-parent-child-cases.md

 # Define parent and child case settings

-In Dynamics 365 Customer Service, you can track multiple issues for a customer, or track the same issue that's affecting multiple customers, using parent and child cases.
+You can track multiple issues for a customer or the same issue that's affecting multiple customers, using parent and child cases.
 For example, you could track a case where work needs to be done by other departments.
 The primary case or issue is called the **Parent** case.
 Any related cases are called **Child** cases.

 ## Prerequisites